osteele/nbcollate/docs/index.rst

 .. data:: Notebook

-   A Jupyter notebook, represented as :data:`nbformat.NotebookNode` from the nbformat package.
+   A Jupyter notebook, represented as :class:`nbformat.NotebookNode` from the nbformat package.